polydice/Pasta.js/README.md

 - *data*: Object(required), any tracked data.

-After initialization, use push to candicated queue.
+After initialization, use push to candidated queue.
 It will send automatically if buffer is up to limit (default: 10).

 ```
   tracking.push({